What is the General Ledger of Accounts?

 - Equity: Retained Earnings, Equity Share capital, Capital Reserves, Revaluation Reserve, Minority Interest.

-The Balance sheet accounts are known as real accounts or permanent accounts as these balances are carried forward to next year as well after the close of the financial year.
+The real accounts or permanent accounts as these balances are carried forward to next year as well after the close of the financial year.

 #2 – Income Statement Accounts